Brian-Pho/Textbook-Notes/content/posts/books/where-good-ideas-come-from/index.md

 - Good ideas don't come cleanly from a factory, they're cobbled together from spare parts in a garage.
 - Evolution does the same thing when innovating.
 - E.g. The kludge of the brain.
 - *Adjacent possible*: the area of possible innovations given the current area.
+The realm of available possibilities.
 - E.g. Going from electricity to the telegram, not the Internet.
 - You can't explore outside of that area and if you do, you're called ahead of your time.
 - The adjacent possible boundaries grow as we explore those boundaries.